Azure/azure-powershell/src/MariaDb/docs/Az.MariaDb.md

 ### [Update-AzMariaDbConfiguration](Update-AzMariaDbConfiguration.md)
 Updates a configuration of a server.
+Use Update-AzMariaDberver instead if you want update AdministratorLoginPassword, sku, etc.

 ### [Update-AzMariaDbFirewallRule](Update-AzMariaDbFirewallRule.md)
 Creates a new firewall rule or updates an existing firewall rule.

 ### [Update-AzMariaDbServer](Update-AzMariaDbServer.md)
+Updates an existing server.
+The request body can contain one to many of the properties present in the normal server definition.
+Use Update-AzMariaDbConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

 ### [Update-AzMariaDbVirtualNetworkRule](Update-AzMariaDbVirtualNetworkRule.md)
 Creates or updates an existing virtual network rule.